Reconciliation works best when both friends can be honest, calm, and willing to repair trust.

-Falling out with a friend can leave you replaying every message, every tone shift, and every awkward silence.
-You may want to fix it immediately, but reconciliation works best when you slow down enough to understand what actually happened.
+Falling out with a friend can leave you replaying messages, tone shifts, and awkward silences.
+The urge to fix it immediately is understandable.
+Reconciliation works best when you slow down enough to understand what actually happened.

-To reconcile with a friend, start by naming the issue clearly, take responsibility for your part, invite their perspective, and give the friendship time to rebuild.
+To reconcile with a friend, start by naming the issue clearly and taking responsibility for your part.
+Then invite their perspective and give the friendship time to rebuild.
 A good apology opens the door; changed behavior keeps it open.

 Acknowledge the Issue

 Before reaching out, be honest with yourself.
 What happened?
-Was it one argument, a slow drift, a broken promise, jealousy, a harsh comment, or a pattern that finally became too much?
+Was it one argument, a slow drift, or a broken promise?
+Was it jealousy, a harsh comment, or a pattern that finally became too much?

-Write one sentence that captures the issue without attacking them:
+Write one sentence that captures the issue in neutral language:

 “We stopped talking after I made that joke at dinner.”